munificent/craftinginterpreters/book/functions.md

 </aside>

-Our Java interpreter for Lox doesn't really need a limit, but having a maximum number of arguments will simplify our bytecode interpreter in part 3.
+Our Java interpreter for Lox doesn't really need a limit, but having a maximum number of arguments will simplify our bytecode interpreter in part three.
 It ensures we can encode the number of arguments to a call in a fixed number of bits in the bytecode.
 We want our two interpreters to be compatible with each other, even in weird corner cases like this, so we'll add the same limit to jlox.

 ^code check-max-arity (1 before, 1 after)

-I know, *eight* seems gratuitously low.
+Yeah, *eight* is gratuitously low.
 I picked that mainly to minimize some boring copy/paste code in the C interpreter.
 You could go up to probably 32 or so without any problems if you feel like it.
 It's your language.

-Note that this reports an error if it encounters too many arguments, but it doesn't *throw* the error.
-Throwing it is how we kick into panic mode which is what we want if the parser is in a confused state and doesn't know when the next tokens are for.
+Note that the code here *reports* an error if it encounters too many arguments, but it doesn't *throw* the error.
+Throwing it is how we kick into panic mode which is what we want if the parser is in a confused state and doesn't know where it is in the grammar anymore.
 But here, the parser is still in a perfectly valid state -- it just found too many arguments.
 So it reports the error and keeps on keepin' on.

 ### Interpreting function calls